-A funeral is a difficult occasion for all concerned, this New Orleans style band can help you select the music to be played at a funeral, to either, celebrate the life of your loved one or, to mark their passing with the music they enjoyed.
+After a death the funeral is a difficult occasion for all concerned, this New Orleans style band can help you select the music for the funeral, to celebrate the life of your loved one or, to mark their passing with the music they enjoyed.

-This dixieland funeral jazz band leads the cortege to the church service.
+The cortege follows the dixieland funeral jazz band to the church service.

 Photo taken by Martin Bennett